azvoleff/so-simple-theme/_posts/2014-05-05-filtering-landsat-with-teamlucc.md

 in Lao PDR.
 The zipfile also includes scene lists from EarthExplorer of all available Landsat scenes (as of April 23, 2014) for this site.

+First, read in the Landsat image scene lists downloaded from USGS EarthExplorer, using the `ee_read` function in `teamlucc`:

 {% highlight r %}
 l7 <- ee_read('NAK_L7_20140423_scenelist.csv')
 l45 <- ee_read('NAK_L4-5_20140423_scenelist.csv')
+{% endhighlight %}

+Now, merge the Landsats 4-5 and Landsat 7 scene lists so they can be analyzed
+together:

+{% highlight r %}
 l457 <- merge(l7, l45, all=TRUE)
 {% endhighlight %}